IcyNoctiluca/TSPSearchAlgorithms/README.md

 # TSPSearchAlgorithms
-ACO and Genetic algorithms to solve the TSP (uni coursework)
+ACO and Genetic algorithms to solve the Travelling Salesman Problem